Skip to content

 Survey the not so good

 I found keeping a good attitude really important, especially when things went bad.
-Saying good bye to beloved fur babies was tough, and, finishing our home in 2023?
+Saying good bye to beloved fur babies was tough, and, not finishing our home in 2023?
 We were simply too tired and needed a break!

 Even though I had 5 extra videos up my sleeve at relaunch, learning new techniques and materials slowed me down alot.
 Not to mention… the clean-up!!!
 The oil-based ink ended up everywhere!
 So, I found myself recording, editing and and publishing new videos every week!
 Phew!!
 Click here to watch some of the messy fun.